Indigenous Studies (INST) 369

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Ray, Arthur J. An Illustrated History of Canada's Native People: I Have Lived Here Since the World Began.
-4th ed., McGill-Queen's UP, 2016. (eBook)
+Ray, Arthur J. 1996.
+I Have Lived Here Since the World Began.
+Toronto: Lester Publishing/Key Porter Books.

 Undergraduate Challenge for Credit Course Registration Form